dudintv/dudin.tv/content/articles/jumping-scene.md

 RENDERER*FRONT_LAYER*STAGE*DIRECTOR*Take START
 ```

 If you are familiar with Execution Logic you understand what to do with these commands.
 If not I can recommend you head to documentation but I know they're not so good for understanding.
-I will prepare a lesson about "EL"... <!-- [TODO: need lesson about Execution Logic] -->
+[Learn EL](/articles/execution-logic-1)

 Now you just can copy the commands to "take" section in EL.
 Of course with changing paths and content for ControlObject.
 Extra:

-* "\0" — this is one separation symbol.
+- "\0" — this is one separation symbol.
 We have to use it to separate several data contents.
 Control ids are "1", "2" and "3" in my example.
-* You need insert control data from the template.
-It's ```<ref><var>element</var>/data/1</ref>``` for element with parameter ControlObjectName = "1".
+- You need insert control data from the template.
+It's `<ref><var>element</var>/data/1</ref>` for element with parameter ControlObjectName = "1".

 Full EL script for my example: